AAMani5/digitalaffects/README.md

 ## Synopsis

-DigitalAffect is at the confluence of sentiment analysis, social media proliferation, machine learning and news media influence.
+DigitalAffect is at the confluence of sentiment analysis, social media proliferation, and machine learning.

 We felt machine learning would be the most efficient way to analyse public opinion en masse by automating the sentiment analysis process.
 We arrived at this conclusion by researching popular tools in this field.
 The majority of the researchers chose the Python-based NLTK platform for its relatively extensive corpus collection and built-in features for tailoring machine learning.